 Liquid Phase Molecular Sieve Dehydration

-This Liquid Phase Design passes a liquid stream of wet alcohol or solvent through a column filled with molecular sieve beads.
+This Liquid Phase MSDU Design passes a liquid stream of wet alcohol or solvent through a column filled with molecular sieve beads.

-The bed of sieve beads sucks in water molecules from the liquid as it passes through it.
+The bed of sieve beads adsorbs water molecules from the liquid as it passes through it.
 This occurs due to polar attraction.
 The internal surfaces of the molecular sieve adsorbs more of the water as the bulk liquid flows through the column.
-This continues until it removes all of the water essentially, and dried alcohol (or solvent) exits the column.
+This continues until the molecular sieves are at capacity, and dried alcohol product (or solvent) exits the column.